Bachelor of Music (BM)

-- Graduate applicants are encouraged to submit a piece for large ensemble such as orchestra or wind ensemble.
+- Graduate applicants are encouraged, but not required, to submit a piece for large ensemble such as orchestra or wind ensemble.
 Students should submit works that best represent their creative abilities.

 - In most cases, as determined by the composition faculty, graduate applicants under consideration for a scholarship or teaching assistantship will be called for an interview on the USC campus in Los Angeles in February or early March.
 You will be notified by the Composition Department in late January or early February regarding any interview invitation.
 DMA applicant finalists are required to take a written examination to determine readiness to undertake doctoral level academic coursework.
 The composition faculty will reserve the right to make a final decision whether or not they have interviewed a particular candidate.

 - Please note, there is no audition or pre-screen recording required to apply for this program.